 "Select and fly" autopilot: just click on any object with the mouse and hit the 'G' key to automatically go directly to the object.

-Built-in Wiki system with descriptions of many known objects and ability to extend by user.
+Built-in wiki system with descriptions of many known objects and ability to extend by user.
 Possibility of renaming and describing of any object, including procedural ones.

 The orbital motion of planets and stars is calculated in real time, with the ability to accelerate, decelerate, or reverse the flow of time.

-Showing of orbital paths of celestial objects, their rotation and motion vectors, labels and markers, celestial grid, current selection pointer and user velocity vector.
+Display of orbital paths of celestial objects, their rotation and motion vectors, labels and markers, celestial grid, current selection pointer and user velocity vector.

 Volumetric 3D models of galaxies and nebulae with interstellar dust clouds.

-3D landscapes of planets and stars: for many solar system bodies actual data from space probes is used, for uncharted and procedural planets the surface is generated procedurally on the GPU.
+3D landscapes of planets and stars: for many solar system bodies actual data from space probes is used; for uncharted and procedural planets the surface is generated procedurally on the GPU.

 The exact model of the Earth's atmosphere (code by Eric Bruneton), adapted for the other planets.